Suspect in vandalism to Jewish boundary heads to court

 The eruv is a series of poles and string that mark the boundaries of the Orthodox Jewish community's "household" in which they can carry certain items on the Sabbath.

-Taube was held in custody over the weekend.
+Taube was held over the weekend.
 It was not clear if he has a lawyer.

 The Sharon eruv has been in the community since 1990 and is maintained by 40 volunteers.